 NBA legend Kareem Abdul-Jabbar breaks hip in fall at Los Angeles concert

-NBA legend Kareem Abdul-Jabbar was taken to an Los Angeles hospital after he fell and broke his hip at a concert Friday night, a representative for Abdul-Jabbar said Saturday.
+Former Los Angeles Lakers legend Kareem Abdul-Jabbar was taken to an L.A. hospital after he fell and broke his hip at a concert Friday night, a representative for Abdul-Jabbar said Saturday.

 In a statement posted to Abdul-Jabbar's X account, the 76-year-old's longtime business partner Deborah Morales said he suffered the injury in an "accidental fall" at the concert and will undergo surgery Saturday.